ruby-rdf/rdf-vcf/README.md

 [BioHackathon 2015](http://2015.biohackathon.org/).

 Note: at present, the project requires JRuby 9.0 (or newer) due to the Java-based VCF parser.
-We hope to eventually substitute [Bio-vcf](https://github.com/pjotrp/bioruby-vcf) instead.
+We hope to eventually substitute the pure-Ruby [Bio-vcf](https://github.com/pjotrp/bioruby-vcf) instead.

 Features